HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 Consume the next input character:

 - U+003C LESS-THAN SIGN (<)
-  - Switch to the RAWTEXT less-than sign state.
+  - Switch to the [RAWTEXT less-than sign state].
 - U+0000 NULL
   - This is an unexpected-null-character parse error.
 Emit a U+FFFD REPLACEMENT CHARACTER character token.
 - EOF